datacamp-content/courses-introduction-to-shell/chapter5.md

 Unix has a bewildering variety of text editors.
 For this course,
-we will use a very simple one called Nano that runs inside the terminal window.
+we will use a simple one called Nano.
 If you type `nano filename`,
 it will open `filename` for editing
 (or create it if it doesn't already exist).